7 goal-setting frameworks that are alternatives to OKRs

 SMART Goals provide a straightforward and accountable approach to achieving objectives.
 BHAGs (Big Hairy Audacious Goals) unite teams behind a long-term vision.
 WOOP goals help people overcome obstacles.
 Balanced Scorecards offer a comprehensive and strategic perspective.
 Rockefeller Habits promote execution through prioritisation and regular routines.
 EOS (Entrepreneurial Operating System) provides a complete system for realising a vision.
 NCTs (Narratives, Commitments, and Tasks) connect everyday tasks to higher-purpose narratives.

 When creating quality goals, it's important to have clarity, measurability, ambition, and operational structures in place.
-The goal-setting framework used should be tailored to your specific needs and scenario, and testing can help determine its effectiveness for your culture.
+The goal-setting framework used should be tailored to your specific needs and scenarios, and testing can help determine its effectiveness for your culture.

 What goal achievement frameworks do you rely on?